gat786/Hello-Project/README.md

 # Hello-Project
-Hello Birthday Api created as a task for the initial interview process
+Happy Birthday Api created as a task for the initial interview process